Table of Contents

-You must have heard about a recent flaw in WiFi security called Krack Wifi bug.
+You must have heard about a recent flaw in WiFi security called the Krack Wifi bug.
 This bug was related to wireless security protocol (WPA/WEP/WPA2).
 For more details about the Krack wifi bug, you can go through this article.

 6. Never disable Firewall

 Nowadays most routers are having firewall settings.
-Never disable firewall to get some extra access.
+Never disable the firewall to get some extra access.
 You will always be a loser if you disable it.

-7. Avoid port forwarding on wifi router.
+7. Avoid port forwarding on the wifi router.

 Besides the above tips, you also need to follow some basic tips for browsing the internet safely.
-If possible go for a wired internet connection rather then using WiFi.
+If possible go for a wired internet connection rather than using WiFi.
 Because nowadays major vulnerabilities are available for WiFi.
 You must have heard about IoT (INTERNET OF THINGS).
 A simple ESP 8266 can very easily jam all the WiFi signals in your area or locality.
 So, you can see there are many ways available to hamper your WiFi connection.
 So my advice is to use a wired internet connection.
-After going through this serious article lets have fun with some funny Wifi names (SSID).
+After going through this serious article let’s have fun with some funny Wifi names (SSID).

 Nowadays most people use WiFi to access the internet.
 Wired Internet nowadays is limited to desktops only in the offices.
 As the popularity of mobile, tablet, laptop increases the popularity of WiFi is also increasing exponentially.
 Nobody wants to remain connected with a wire on his laptop.
 The ease of access to WiFi is so good that almost everyone uses WiFi rather than wired LAN cable.